-Medenta Finance Limited (Medenta) acts as a credit broker for Wesleyan Bank Limited (Bank), together “we” and “us”, and this privacy notice sets out how each uses personal data about you.
-Medenta acts as both a controller as well as a processor on behalf of Bank.
-Bank acts as a controller but may collect personal data via Medenta, acting as its credit broker.
+Medenta Finance Limited (‘Medenta’, ‘we’ and ‘us’) acts as a credit broker for third parties who provide credit services and this privacy notice sets out how we use personal data about you.
+Medenta acts as both a controller as well as a processor on behalf of the third parties we provide credit broking services to.
 We treat the privacy of our customers and website users very seriously and we take appropriate security measures to safeguard your privacy.
 This Notice explains how we protect and manage any personal data* you share with us and that we hold about you, including how we collect, process, protect and share that data. *Personal data means any information that may be used to identify an individual, including, but not limited to, a first and last name, a home or other physical address and an email address or other contact information, whether at work or at home, professional membership details, date of birth and information about your employment.

 HOW WE OBTAIN PERSONAL DATA

 Information provided by you